Interac Japan FAQs – Their Salary, Application Process & More

 - Participate in ongoing training sessions and meetings, and other local activities.

-Gross annual salary of approximately ￥2.4 – ￥2.7 million per year
+Interac offer a gross annual salary of approximately ￥2.4 – ￥2.7 million per year.

 Weekdays between 8:00am and 5:00pm.